ghamadi/pass-profiler/README.md

 > **Note:**
 >
-> The password has a clearly predictable pattern, and is likely not hard to crack, but would pass as a very strong password with many password checkers.
+> The password above has a clearly predictable pattern, and is likely not hard to crack, but would pass as a very strong password with many password checkers.
 >
 > These include [Kasperky's password checker](https://password.kaspersky.com) and the [UIC password checker](https://www.uic.edu/apps/strong-password/).